|

 important and central aspect of any real railway

 : there's a purpose to it.
-On the real railways,

-that".
-Maybe it's to earn revenue by
+move "just like that".
+Maybe it's to

-camera - or maybe it's to maintain the
+in 1971 - or maybe it's to maintain the

 infrastructure, which is the basis of being able